PrakitrSrisuma/Analytical_Lyophilization/README.md

 If the material in this repository is useful for your work, please cite the following article: https://doi.org/10.1016/j.compchemeng.2023.108318

 Srisuma, P., Barbastathis, G., Braatz, R.D., 2023.
-Analytical solutions for the modeling, optimiza- tion, and control of microwave-assisted freeze drying.
+Analytical solutions for the modeling, optimization, and control of microwave-assisted freeze drying.
 Computers & Chemical Engineering 177, 108318. doi:10.1016/j.compchemeng.2023.108318.